Privacy statement fixed network and network services SURF

 Interest weighed against the user's privacy interest: the infringement on the rights and freedoms of those involved is limited as much as possible.
 Part (currently only 1%) of the netflow data is processed temporarily.
 From that data, it is not possible to directly deduce which natural person is involved.
 It only shows which IP address visited which website (actually which IP address).
 This is not used for monitoring or profiling the user and the user is not restricted in their use.

-Justified interest of SURF and the institutions in the context of SURFcert: Processing personal data is necessary to provide a clean and safe network for the education and research institutions and their end-users.
+Justified interest of SURF and the institutions in the context of SURFcert: Processing personal data is necessary to provide a clean and safe network for the education and research institutions and its end-users.
 This requires personal data of contact persons at institutions and traffic data on the use of the network in order to resolve incidents.

 Justified interest of SURF and the institutions in the context of DNS resolving: The processing of personal data (IP address of the user's system) is necessary for the functioning of the service, which is itself indispensable for the use of the Internet.